alissatroiano/Currensee/README.md

 - [Visme](https://visme.co/blog/website-color-schemes/) - UX research.

 - ["Psychology of Color in Financial App Design" from windmill.digital](https://www.windmill.digital/psychology-of-color-in-financial-app-design/) - UX research.

+- [fontpair](https://www.fontpair.co/all) - This article was used to view trending font pairings.
+The font set used for this project was found in this article

 ### Media
 ### Other